September 01, 2020

 Bring extra layers for after and a hot drink, or soup

 · There are few days in Ireland when you will not be glad of having brought an extra layer and a hot drink to swimming with you.
-Your body temperature is likely to have dropped a degree or two after your swim, so what you arrived in might not be warm enough to get you back to normal, so with an extra layer and a hot sup, you’ll be right as rain in no time.
+Your body temperature is likely to have dropped after your swim, so what you arrived in might not be warm enough to get you back to normal.
+With an extra layer and a hot sup, you’ll be right as rain in no time.

 Always respect the Open Water, know your own limits and listen to advice from officials regarding weather and water conditions.